cap-js/telemetry/README.md

   "export": "jaeger" | "http" | "grpc" | "proto"
 }
 ```
-With `cds.env.requires.otel.trace.ignorePaths` you can specify an array of endpoints which shall be excluded.
+With `cds.env.requires.telemetry.instrumentations.http.ignoreIncomingPaths` you can specify an array of endpoints which shall be excluded.
 By default it is `/health`

 ### Details